nus-cs2103/website-base/admin/ip-w05.md

 #### {{ thumb(3) }} Add an extension

-* Add at least one extension of your choice, selected from [category B, C, or D](../se-book-adapted/projectDuke/index.html#extensions-category-b) i.e., pick just one item from one category
+* Add at least one extension of your choice, selected from [category B, C, or D](../se-book-adapted/projectDuke/index.html#extensions-category-b) i.e., pick just one item from one category e.g., `B-DoWithinPeriodTasks` or `C-Sort` or `D-Places`

 <div class="indented-level2">

-{{ icon_important_big_red }} Discuss with your team members to ensure that each member picks a different increment.
+{{ icon_important_big_red }} Discuss with your team members to ensure that each member picks a different extension.

-{{ icon_tip }} You may want to pick an increment that is relevant to your tP so that the code can be reused in the tP later.
+{{ icon_tip }} You may want to pick an extension that is relevant to your tP so that the code can be reused in the tP later.
 </div>

 <p/>